-Cut, colour, clarity and carat weight are the four basic things to keep in mind while buying a
+Cut, color, clarity and carat weight are the four basic things to keep in mind while buying a

 diamond.
 I didn’t know during our search how much the appearance of a diamond can change

 based on its cut- as opposed to the other c’s.
-Colour of the diamond can vary, depending if you
+Color of the diamond can vary, depending if you

 are going for a natural diamond or a CVD (synthetic) diamond.
 Synthetic diamonds can have